kmb40/terraform-beginner-bootcamp-2023/docs/week-2.md

 7. Run `go build -o terraform-provider-terratowns_v1.0.0`.
 8. A 20.87mb binary named `terraform-provider-terratowns_v1.0.0` should be created and you should be returned to the prompt.
 9. Add the file to .gitignore to keep from sending it back to the Github repo by adding `terraform-provider-terratowns/terraform-provider-terratowns_v*`.
+**Note:** A Go VSCode extension can be installed to color code the syntax but is not required.
+I used VSCode ID - golang.go